Parental Alienation | New Jersey

 - Have you been denied telephone contact with your child?

-In addition, if there has been any type of attempt to brainwash the children, it is often necessary to seek the advice of an experienced and skilled New Jersey parental alienation lawyer.
+In addition, if there has been any type of attempt to brainwash the children, it is often necessary to seek the advice of an experienced and skilled New Jersey Family Law attorney to help with parental alienation issues.
 While not every judge or psychologist believes in the doctrine of parental alienation, they are still motivated to protect the best interests of the children; therefore, supervised visitation, parenting classes, or best interest evaluations may be recommended.

 Types of Parental Alienators